IMSY-DKFZ/htc/paper/MICCAI2023/reproducibility.md

 > These instructions were tested on the `paper_context_v1` tag.
 However, for reproducing, we recommend to use the latest master instead as there are some general dependencies (e.g. dataset version, cluster access) which are not guaranteed to work on an old tag in the future.

 You also need the semantic, masks and unsorted datasets.
-Please copy them from `E130-Projekte/Biophotonics/Data` to your computer if not already done (e.g. `rsync -a --delete --info=progress2 --exclude=".git" /mnt/E130-Projekte/Biophotonics/Data/2021_02_05_Tivita_multiorgan_semantic/ ~/htc/2021_02_05_Tivita_multiorgan_semantic/`).
+Please copy them from `E130-Projekte/Biophotonics/Data` to your computer if not already done (e.g. `rsync -a --delete --info=progress2 --exclude=".git*" /mnt/E130-Projekte/Biophotonics/Data/2021_02_05_Tivita_multiorgan_semantic/ ~/htc/2021_02_05_Tivita_multiorgan_semantic/`).
 Additionally, please create an empty results folder.
 In the end, your `.env` may look like:

 ```bash
 export DKFZ_USERID=j562r